lethinh73/grab-easy/README.md

 * **Vue.js 3:** Core JavaScript framework.
 * **Vue Router 4:** Client-side routing.
 * **Axios:** (Present for future backend integration/mocking).
-* **PyQt5** (This seems like a leftover from the previous project you shared, if it's not used in this Vue project, remove it.
-I'll keep it out for now as the `package.json` doesn't indicate it.)
 * **Node.js (v14.x / v16.x LTS recommended):** Runtime environment and build tools.
 * **Vue CLI 4.x:** Project tooling.